 1. Can collect biodiversity data in various ways and know how to use these both from an ecological perspective and a policy perspective;

-2. Explain how biodiversity has formed Dutch landscapes and is connected to societal issues;
+2. Explain biodiversity theory, how biodiversity has formed Dutch landscapes and how biodiversity is thereby connected to societal issues;

 3. Use 1 and 2 to design experimental and observational studies that can answer pressing biodiversity questions;

 4. Can interpret the, and report professionally on, gathered biodiversity data from a scientific point of view.

 31 August 2020 - 9 October 2020.
 A detailed schedule will be provided on Brightspace before the start of the course.

 Lectures, self-study, practicals, excursions

 For some of the excursions in module 1, a bicycle is needed; other will make use of public transportation.

 The assignment will account for 30% of the final mark and should be finished with at least a 5.6.
 The exam grade will make up 70% of the final mark and should be finished with at least a 6.0.

 Inspection and feedback on the examination